 A new feature that creates a private experience where question askers can only see their own enquiries and not those of other participants

-View settings are unique to each Ustream channel.
+View settings are unique to each IBM Cloud Video channel.
 So an organization can set one channel to all questions, to foster full collaboration, while setting a more sensitive channel to private mode to protect the identity of those asking enquiries from being seen by other viewers.

 Voting can be enabled for questions, allowing participants to single out enquiries in order to bring attention to ones that are most relevant to them.
 This adds a number field to the left of the question, highlighted in red when it has been voted on or showing a gray 0 if no votes have been registered for it.

 Tips to Improve Q&A Response

 While most of this article has covered use cases and feature functionality, let’s examine how an organization can improve their Q&A module response to get the most value.